nkpuja23/Online-Doctor-Appointment-System/README.md

 Password: Admin#2025

-This project successfully demonstrates high-level proficiency in secure full-stack web development and database engineering.
+This project successfully demonstrates a high level of proficiency in secure full-stack development, relational database integrity, and complex business logic modeling.